isomerpages/pa-kembangancc/Programmes/social-good/_posts/2023-05-29-post-Run With Marine Parade GRC.md

 </tbody>
 </table>

+Run With Marine Parade GRC was started with the intention of supporting causes within Singapore and is open to residents of Marine Parade GRC, MacPherson and Mountbatten SMCs.

 <b>Wish to join us?</b><br>
 More details on 'Run With Marine Parade GRC' will be released on Marine Parade Cluster's [Facebook page](https://www.facebook.com/marineparadecluster).
 Stay up to date on our upcoming runs by following Marine Parade Cluster on their Facebook page.